phc-s/especivia-data/README.md

 ## Especivia's Backend.

 This private prototype repository shows the concept of Especivia Data system.
 Currently not in development anymore.
+Used for a back-end activity in my technical course.

 ## Dependences: